WaelOGC/OGC-NewFinity-Palstform/docs/01-core-systems/13-challenge-program-specification.md

-# 3. Challenge Categories
+# 3. Thematic Areas

-Categories define the nature and theme of challenges.

-Examples:

-- Technology & Innovation

-- Design & Branding

-- Creativity & Art

-- Business & Strategy
+The OGC NewFinity Challenge Program focuses on the following thematic areas:

+- AI for Good

-- Writing & Communication
+- Green & Sustainable Technology

-- Student Projects
+- Blockchain for Equity

+- Inclusive Digital Solutions

-- Team Collaborations
+- Civic Innovation

 ### Rules:

-- Categories must be administrator-approved
+- Thematic areas must be administrator-approved

-- Categories may contain multiple active challenges
+- Each area may contain multiple active challenges

-- Categories may be time-bound or continuous
+- Challenges may be time-bound or continuous